vynovikov/highLoadParser/README.md

 ## Changelog
-- operation switched from asyncronous to synchronous way
+- operation process refactored from being asyncronous to synchronous
 - architecture switched from hexagonal to clean
 - TLS pair generation moved from static directory to Dockerfile